luvkingss/scripts/README.md

-# scripts
+# stop looking

-all my scripts
+these are all my scripts. ignore all of them.